-How to Get Involved: If you check out their campaign page, you'll see a list of the different issues they're tackling at the moment.
+How to Get Involved: If you check out the campaign page, you'll see a list of the different issues this group is tackling at the moment.
 Each highlighted issue has a dedicated "take action" button so you can get involved in the solution (sometimes it's as simple as signing a petition).
 This way you know exactly what you're contributing to.
-If you believe in everything UltraViolet does, you can choose to donate to the organization as a whole.
+If you believe in everything UltraViolet does, then you can choose to donate to the organization as a whole.

 National Organization for Women